 What Is Parental Advice for Marriage?

-Parental advice is a document in writing signed by the parents or guardian when either one or both parties to a marriage are between the ages of 21 and 25.
+Parental advice for marriage is a document in writing signed by the parents or guardian when either one or both parties to a marriage are between the ages of 21 and 25.

 How To Get Parental Advice for Marriage in the Philippines